TheNumbered/wiman/README.md

 This project was developed as part of the Software Design course at Wits University by the following team:

-Daniel Ngobe,
+- Karabo Joshua Mofamere,
-Karabo Joshua,
+- Daniel Ngobe,
-Kharendwe Negota,
+- Theophilus Kgopa,
-Theophilus Kgopa,
+- Sisekelo Ngcobo,
-Sisekelo Ngcobo,
+- Kharendwe Negota,
-Aphile Bulube
+- Aphile Bulube